 Back then, even despite being quirky, and whilst still very much my own person – l was still a corporate player, sure l had a strategy – naked ambitious success driven pathway to climbing the ladder – if someone said jump, l would very specifically not just say how high, but question it in such a way that l was not being seen as a non-player but as a curious member of the team!

-My fear is l cannot do that anymore, l left because l was burning out, l worked like a fucking robot for corporate businesses, they loved me doing what l did, and that was brain storming, being imaginative and creative and building new enterprises for employers, they loved the fact that l made more money for them, and yes damn it, it was the 80’s/90’s and Gordon was right ‘Greed was Good!
+i knew in 2017 that l was no way remotely close to the person of 1995! lstepped off the planet because l was burning out, l worked like a fucking robot for corporate businesses, they loved me doing what l did, and that was brain storming, being imaginative and creative and building new enterprises for employers, they loved the fact that l made more money for them, and yes damn it, it was the 80’s/90’s and Gordon was right ‘Greed was Good!

 That person back then, was younger, and was eager to please and was quirky and that went in his favour!
 But now, that l am older and wiser, more cynical, less trusting of people – now my quirkiness isn’t just being abstract, it is a Defined ‘Difference, a very unique Difference, for now it is an Aspergian Difference, and part of the autism spectrum Differences!

 In the 80’s and the 90’s, managers could be thinkers with freedom, these days, employers only say they want you to be different, but they don’t fucking mean it.
 They want you to be the same as everyone else, they DON’T want you thinking for yourself – they ONLY want you thinking for them.
 They want to under pay you and demean you – oh fucking fiddle sticks to the readers who say their employers’ care – you are few and far between my friends – the majority of the workforce are in positions they hate, with employers who ONLY care about themselves and not even that much about the so called customer/client engagement service packages.